-Bartlesville Radio » News » Hominy Man Dies in Crash
+Bartlesville Radio » News » Osage County Man Dies in Crash

 Osage County

-Hominy Man Dies in Crash
+Osage County Man Dies in Crash

 Tom Davis

-Brown was traveling Northbound on OK-99 and the second vehicle was traveling Southbound on Ok-99.
-Brown's vehicle crossed into oncoming traffic striking the second vehicle.
+Meyer was traveling Northbound on OK-99 and the second vehicle was traveling Southbound on Ok-99.
+His vehicle crossed into oncoming traffic striking the second vehicle.

-Brown was transported by Mercy Regional EMS to St. Johns Hospital in Tulsa and was pronounced at St Johns Hospital by hospital staff with trunk internal injuries.
+Meyer was transported by Mercy Regional EMS to St. Johns Hospital in Tulsa and was pronounced at St Johns Hospital by hospital staff with trunk internal injuries.

-The driver of the second vehicle, Lloyd Meyer, 86, of Osage, was transported by Mercy Regional EMS to St. Johns Hospital in Tulsa where he was admitted in good condition with arm and chest internal injuries.
+Wayne Brown, 79, of Hominy, the driver of the second vehicle, was transported by Mercy Regional EMS to St. Johns Hospital in Tulsa where he was admitted in good condition with arm and chest internal injuries.

 « Back to News